stake-capital/card/README.md

 dTok is a decentralized pay-as-you-go live streaming platform 📹.
 Decentralized transcoding is handled via [Livepeer](https://livepeer.org/) and micro-payments via the [Connext Network](https://connext.network/) built by Stake Capital for its transcoder [Stake Capital Transcoder](https://medium.com/stakecapital/stake-capital-now-supports-livepeer-26f934ffcbea).

-This dTok stream viewing dApp is built on top of Dai Card.
-Inspired by the SpankCard and Austin Griffith's burner wallet, Dai Card is a simple offchain wallet, hosted in the browser, which utilizes Connext's Indra payment channels.
+This dTok stream viewing dApp inspired by SpankCard (based on Dai Card) and Austin Griffith's burner wallet, dTok is hosted in the browser, which utilizes Connext's Indra payment channels.
 More information at [DTok](https://forum.livepeer.org/t/transcoder-campaign-stake-capital-0xa6a9/678).

-For additional Dai Card-specific documentation please see the [Dai Card repo](https://github.com/ConnextProject/card).
+For Dai Card-specific documentation please see the [Dai Card repo](https://github.com/ConnextProject/card).

+## Live Demo

 See it live at: https://dtok.stake.capital